ilightshow/privacy-policy/policy.md

 ### Spotify
 Spotify is an audio content delivery service provided by Spotify AB that allows this Application to incorporate content of this kind on its pages.
 They process your data in Sweden.
 Personal Data processed: Cookies; Usage Data as specified in their [privacy policy](https://www.spotify.com/us/legal/privacy-policy).

-### iCloud
-iCloud is a storage service provided by Apple.
-Place of processing: USA.
-Personal data processed: Various types of Data as specified in their [privacy policy](https://www.apple.com/legal/privacy).

 ### Hetzner
 Hetzner is a hosting and backend service.
 Personal data processed: Various types of Data as specified in their [privacy policy](https://www.hetzner.com/rechtliches/datenschutz).
 Place of processing: Germany